ccao-data/data-architecture/dbt/models/model/docs.md

 PIN-level predicted values, etc. Predicted values are aggregated from `model.assessment_card` and post-processed in a variety of ways.

+Model values for 2019 and 2020 can be found in `ccao.dtbl_modelvals`.
+They are not compatible with the current `model` database architecture.

 **Primary Key**: `year`, `run_id`, `meta_pin`
 {% enddocs %}